phoenixframework/phoenix/guides/docs/phoenix_mix_tasks.md

 Before we begin, we should note that Phoenix uses [Ecto](https://github.com/elixir-lang/ecto) for database access and [Brunch.io](http://brunch.io/) for asset management by default.
 We can pass `--no-ecto` to opt out of Ecto and  `--no-brunch` to opt out of Brunch.io.

-> Note: If we do use Brunch.io, we need to install its dependencies before we start our application. `phoenix.new` will ask to do this for us.
+> Note: If we do use Brunch.io, we need to install its dependencies before we start our application. `phx.new` will ask to do this for us.
 Otherwise, we can install them with `npm install`.
 If we don't install them, the app will throw errors and may not serve our assets properly.

-We need to pass `phoenix.new` a name for our application.
+We need to pass `phx.new` a name for our application.
 Conventionally, we use all lower-case letters with underscores.

 ```console
 $ mix phx.new task_tester